 The City Council has adopted a goal of reducing reliance on single-occupancy vehicles and improving connectivity and multimodal connectivity to maintain or enhance travel times, safety, health, and transportation choices.
 The Transportation Master Plan will help to create a balanced transportation system that meets this goal.

 The Transportation Master Plan seeks to invest in all modes of transportation by:

 - Funding maintenance and preservation of existing facilities as a priority

 - Emphasizing greater support for bicycle and pedestrian modes

 - Making sure growth is on pace with construction of multi-modal transportation projects

-The Transportation Commission is the lead advisory board on the development of the Transportation Master Plan.
+The Transportation Commission was the lead advisory board on the development of the Transportation Master Plan.